Manager capability: The key limiting factor in HR transformation

 The results?
 Line managers now have a more efficient and consistent process for managing employee relations issues through self-service guided journeys.
 This approach simplifies and speeds up the process, allowing HR to focus on higher-risk, complex cases and strategic business priorities.
 As a result, operational efficiency has improved, helping to reduce HR case durations.

-And this has also been instrumental in Sainsbury’s being shortlisted as a finalist in this year’s HR Excellence Awards.
+This has been instrumental in Sainsbury’s being shortlisted as a finalist in this year’s HR Excellence Awards.
 Sainsbury’s has empowered 63% of line managers to self-serve cases with no HR intervention using empower®, significantly improving the handling of employee relations cases around the clock.

 Barriers to boosting line manager capabilities